 - grated Romano or Parmesan cheese

-For each piece of naan bread, apply 2–3 tbsp of sauce (depending on the size of your naan bread and how saucy you like your pizza), leaving about 1/2" all around the edge.
+- For each piece of naan bread, apply 2–3 tablespoon of sauce (depending on the size of your naan bread and how saucy you like your pizza), leaving about ½" all around the edge.
 Sprinkle on about 3 tbsp. mozzarella cheese.
 Scatter sausage pieces over the cheese (see Recipe Note #4).
-Add ~2 tbsp of mushroom pieces.
-Sprinkle with 1–2 tbsp of additional mozzarella.
+Add ~2 tablespoon of mushroom pieces.
+Sprinkle with 1–2 tablespoon of additional mozzarella.